erkston/stream-ping/README.md

 The bot requires the following permissions: Send Messages, Manage Messages, Read Message History, Embed Links.
 It also requires permission to mention roles.
 The server should also have a dedicated role for the @notification mention (see config below).
 ## Configuration
+Rename config.json.example to config.json and edit settings as needed:
 - BotTimezone - Timezone used for timestamps in console output.
 Will use this timezone instead of system time
 - BotActivity* - Actvity the bot should be "Watching" in its Discord presence
 - BotAdminRole - Name of the role whose members can change config options via /rs